Living rural in the city is great – you can do it, too.

 The result

-The solar tunnels immediately made a big difference – natural light provides quality of life!
-After painting the ceiling – and the bathroom – the job was done, and I’m really pleased with it.
+After painting the ceilings – and the whole bathroom (note the green, then the yellow) – the job was done, and I’m really pleased with it.
 Money well spent.

 Conserving electricity in winter